gianlazz/Lazztech.Cloud/GianDevNotes.md

 ***Future Deployment Considerations***
 I was thinking about this and the original idea I was having was to deffer any kind of authentication and instead just hide the whole service behind a vpn, however that posses complications for sending images for processing to the Webapi.
 It will also complicate the deployment a lot to deploy locally behind a firewall...
 Idk how I would handle the vpn credentials for the devices sending the images for processing?

+I've introduced some bug where the people on the unknown path snapshots aren't having their people instantiated...
+It however doesn't show up on the unit tests which is concerning.
+Or possibly I just pasted over the jsons and never actually got dlib working in the container on this machine when I thought I had?

+I'll have to solve this.